What if I work abroad temporarily?

 If you normally complete a tax return, you should wait until after the end of the tax year and then complete your tax return as usual.
 Your refund will be dealt with as part of this process.

-Just because you leave the UK to work abroad temporarily, it does not mean that you are automatically not resident in the UK for tax purposes.
-Nor does it mean that you drop out of the UK tax system.
+If you leave the UK to work abroad temporarily, it does not necessarily mean that you become not resident in the UK for tax purposes.

-With effect from 6 April 2013 there is a Statutory Residence Test.
+In the UK there is a Statutory Residence Test.
 Your residence status will depend on whether you meet any of the 'automatic tests' or the outcome of the 'sufficient ties test'.
-There is more information in the section When is someone resident in the UK?.
+There is more information at When is someone resident in the UK?.

-If you are non-resident in the UK for tax purposes, your foreign employment income is probably not taxable in the UK, and will be correctly taxable in the foreign country only.
+If you are non-resident in the UK for tax purposes, your foreign employment income earned while non-resident is not taxable in the UK.
+It is likely to be taxable in the foreign country.
 You remain taxable in the UK on any income that arises here, for example, UK bank interest and UK rental income.

-Special provisions apply to people who are UK government employees working abroad (e.g. those in the armed forces) or those who go to work for EU government institutions.
+Special provisions apply to people who are UK government employees working abroad (for example, those in the armed forces).
 Similarly, if you work on a ship, gas or oil rig or are a volunteer development worker you should seek advice from HMRC.

 What is my tax position if I remain resident in the UK for tax purposes?

-If you are a UK tax resident, but you are working overseas, a UK tax liability may arise on your foreign employment payments.
+If you are a UK tax resident, but you are working overseas, a UK tax liability will arise on your foreign employment income earned while resident in the UK.
 You may also have to pay tax in the other location, giving rise to double taxation.

 The UK has an extensive network of double taxation treaties with other countries.
 One of the functions of these treaties is to prevent double taxation.
 This works by allowing only one country to tax your income or by allowing a credit for foreign tax paid when calculating the UK tax liability.